pulumi/pulumi-hugo/themes/default/content/blog/kubernetes-sdks-pulumiverse/index.md

     NODE_AUTH_TOKEN: ${{ secrets.NPM_TOKEN }}
 ```

-Like I said earlier, the hardwork was already done; we just needed to glue some automation together to improve the DX.
+Like I said earlier, the hard work was already done; we just needed to glue some automation together to improve the DX.

 ### Publishing